 Yoga has a long and rich history but it’s not been left behind like other fitness trends.
 It continues to adapt and evolve, keeping pace with current times.
 According to Google data, new yoga trends include goat yoga, yin yoga, aerial yoga, and YouTube yoga.
 Could your business tap into these opportunities?

 Yoga features consistently in the top 20 fitness trends compiled by the ACSM annually.
-However, it dropped to number 14 in 2020, down from 7 in 2019.
+However, it dropped to number 15 in 2021, down from 7 just two years previously.

 So, although the market research predicts that it’s a growth area, other exercise trends are currently proving more popular.